R. P. Shaha University

-R. P. Shaha University (Bengali: আর. পি. সাহা বিশ্ববিদ্যালয়, also known as (RPSU), is a private University in Narayanganj Bangladesh.
-It is the first Private University in Narayanganj officially recognized by the University Grants Commission of Bangladesh.
-RPSU is a coeducational Bangladeshi higher education institution and offers courses and programs leading to officially recognized higher education degrees in several areas of study.
+R. P. Shaha University (আর. পি. সাহা বিশ্ববিদ্যালয়), also known as (RPSU), is a private university in Narayanganj, Bangladesh.
+It is the first private university in Narayanganj officially recognized by the University Grants Commission of Bangladesh.
+RPSU is a coeducational institution and offers courses and programs leading to degrees in several areas of study.
 It was established in 2013 under the Private University Act, 2010.

 Location

 The campus is at 25, Sultan Giasuddin Road, Shitalakkya, Narayanganj-1400.
-RPSU has 8 Laboratories for Pharmacy, 2 Computer laboratories, 5 CSE / EEE Laboratories, 1 Textile Laboratory, 1 Fashion Design Laboratory.
-The university's campus is located in the riverside are at Shitalakhya in Narayanganj.
-The foundation of the campus was laid on 01 November 2022 by the Rajiv Prasad Shaha, Chairman RPSU.
-Classes started in the permanent (current) campus from 1 February 2024.
+RPSU has 8 laboratories for pharmacy, 2 computer laboratories, 5 CSE / EEE laboratories, 1 textile laboratory, and 1 fashion design laboratory.
+The university's campus is located in the riverside area at Shitalakhya in Narayanganj.
+The foundation of the campus was laid on 1 November 2022 by Rajiv Prasad Shaha, Chairman of RPSU.
+Classes started in the permanent (current) campus on 1 February 2024.
 The campus can serve up to 4,000 students with amenities and facilities.
-It contains 3 buildings on nine acres of land having 53000 square feet of floor space.
+It contains 3 buildings on nine acres of land, having 53,000 square feet of floor space.

 History

-R. P. Shaha University (RPSU) is a unit of Kumudini Welfare Trust of Bengal Ltd, got approval from the Ministry of Education on March 14, 2012 & UGC on March 21, 2012.
-Class started from 2014.
-This university is named after Sri Ranada Prasad Shaha, a famous philanthropist and businessman who was killed during the liberation war of Bangladesh in 1971.
+R. P. Shaha University (RPSU) is a unit of Kumudini Welfare Trust of Bengal Ltd. It got approval from the Ministry of Education on 14 March 2012 and UGC on 21 March 2012.
+Class started in 2014.
+The university is named after Ranada Prasad Shaha, a famous philanthropist and businessman who was killed during the liberation war of Bangladesh in 1971.